maarten-pennings/WordClock/README.md

 ### Configuration

-When the user presses the back button at power up (with the signaling LED blinking fast) the WordClock enter configuration mode.
+When the user presses the back button at power up (with the signaling LED blinking fast) the WordClock enters configuration mode.
-WordClock starts and WiFi Access Point, a DNS server, DHCP server and a web server.
+In configuration mode, the WordClock starts a WiFi Access Point, a DNS server, DHCP server and a web server.
 Once the web server is running, the signaling LED will blink slowly (1Hz) showing configuration mode is active.

 Connect your laptop or smart phone to this Access Point.